 A chain of nine monuments runs down along the northern edges of the mountain, from Shesken at the mouth of the Glenade valley to the sites around Grange.
 This corridor, which passes the mouth of the Gleniff Horseshoe, is a major migration route for swans and geese.

-I wonder sometimes if megalithic architecture is inspired by features in the landscape.
-The courts may be models of the Gleniff valley, a huge glacial hollow in the north side of Dartry mountain.
+Perhaps the megalithic architecture was inspired by features within the local landscape.
+The court-cairns may be modelled on the Gleniff valley, a huge glacial hollow in the north side of Dartry mountain.
 There is a cave, Diarmuid and Grainne's, high up in the cliffs of Annacuna at the back of the valley.
-At the back of court cairns you find a chamber or artificial cave - a replica of Diarmuid and Grainne's cave?
+At the back of a typical court cairn you will always find a chamber or artificial cave.

 Locals call these megaliths giants graves or Trillicks, indicating a three legged structure.
 The Ballintrillick 'Trillick' was a megalithic structure removed during quarrying operations around 1950.
 Another collapsed Trillick survives in boggy ground across the road from the national school.
 I don't know of any monuments recorded in the Gleniff valley itself, I have a feeling that the place was held sacred all throughout the mesolithic and neolithic.
 The area is remembered in mythology as one of Fionn MacCumhal's favourite places to hunt.

 There are many megalithic structures, mainly court cairns and wedges,

 scattered around the base of the Dartry Mountains.
 A ruined court cairn